CSBP-CPSE/OpenBuildingRepository/README.md

 # OpenBuildingRegister
 The OpenBuildingRegister (OBLR) is a compilation of building records (mainly footprints) from open data sources.
+It includes only data or information that was already available to the public on the Internet.